Pathway to Microbicide Access

 IPM is committed to changing this paradigm by designing microbicides specifically to meet the needs of women in developing countries and working with partners to make them available where they are most urgently needed.

 From Product Development to Delivery

 To maximize potential rollout and uptake of any effective microbicide, IPM considers access throughout the product development process based on a set of core principles:

 Identifying women’s needs: To encourage uptake of future microbicides, IPM works directly with women to understand their needs and product preferences from the earliest stages of product development.

 Early in the R&D process, IPM conducts market research and product acceptability studies with women in developing countries who would use our products.
 These studies gather women’s input on various product types to inform the development of user-friendly microbicides that women can and will use.
 Such studies informed IPM’s decision to advance the monthly dapivirine ring as its lead product.
 In 2021, the ring became the first long-acting HIV prevention product to receive a WHO recommendation and regulatory approvals in several countries in Africa, opening the door to its addition as a new prevention choice to help meet women’s diverse needs.

-Supporting product use: A study to begin in early 2019 called REACH will look at young women’s preferences for the monthly ring and daily oral PrEP to better understand how to support consistent product use among this high-risk group.
+Supporting product use: A study called REACH began in February 2019 to assess young women’s use of and preferences for the monthly ring and daily oral PrEP and understand how to support consistent product use among this high-risk group.
 Collaborations with implementing partners will also help inform the development of targeted educational materials and adherence interventions to support women as the ring is rolled out.